roccotr/orion/README.md

 # Orion
-Orion is a NoSQL database entirely written in C++ designed to manage large quantities of data located in different servers, while being highly available with no single point of failure.
+Orion is a **NoSql database** entirely written in **C++** designed to manage large quantities of data located in different servers, while being highly available with no single point of failure.
-Orion implements a dvanced memory pooling, s hared memory, custom implementations for mutex, smart pointers and different tree structures, including, RedBlack and O2.
+Orion implements advanced memory pooling, s hared memory, custom implementations for mutex, smart pointers and different tree structures, including, RedBlack and O2.
-The keyvalue
+The key value
 memorization offers the possibility to executing queries with thousands ORs in an extremely rapid way.
 Values corresponding to k eys are organized in columns that, in turn, are clustered in column families.
-C olumn families are defined when the database is created, but columns can be added to a family anytime.
+Column families are defined when the database is created, but columns can be added to a family anytime.
 Furthermore, columns are added by simply defining the keys and different keys can have a different column number in the same family.
 Values belonging to a column family are memorized together, since Orion uses a hybrid approach between column and row oriented DB.